HVML/PurC/README.md

 You can also direct `purc` to connect to a real renderer, for example, `xGUI Pro`.
 It is an advanced HVML renderer based on WebKit.

-Assume that you have installed xGUI Pro on your system (please refer to
+Assume that you have installed xGUI Pro on your system,
-<https://github.com/HVML/xgui-pro> for detailed instructions to install xGUI Pro),
        you can run `purc` to show the ultimate HTML contents in a window of xGUI Pro.
+Please refer to <https://github.com/HVML/xgui-pro> for detailed instructions to install xGUI Pro.

-Assume that you have started xGUI Pro from another terminal and run `purc` with the following options:
+Assume that you have started xGUI Pro from another terminal, then please run `purc` with the following options:

 ```bash
 $ purc --rdr-prot=purcmc hvml/fibonacci-html-temp.hvml